DevaWinner/my-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Arsene Thierry and Abdi Nasir Daud my coding partners who contributed their efforts to my footer session.
+I would like to thank Arsene Thierry and Abdi Nasir Daud my coding partners who contributed their efforts to my footer secion.
+And to Alfred Peter, my coding partner in Block 3&4 who contributed his efforts to the menu section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>